Hiking the Pēpēʻōpae Bog Trail in the Kamakou Preserve on Molokai, Hawaiʻi

 How to Get to the Pēpēʻōpae Bog Trailhead?

-First, the Pēpēʻōpae Bog is accessible with a 4x4 only.
+The Kamakou Preserve and the Pēpēʻōpae Bog Trail is only accessible with a 4x4 vehicle.
 There’s absolutely no way a low-clearance 2WD vehicle would make it.

-Second, you need to know how to get to the trailhead, which is not as straightforward as pulling up the location linked in the section below and following your GPS.
-In my experience, Google Maps does not know how to navigate to the trailhead, as it will constantly try to take you the wrong way through private roads, while rerouting you even when you’re on the correct road.
+Now, granted that you have a 4x4 vehicle, navigating to the trailhead is the next most important task, and it’s not as straightforward as simply pulling up the trailhead directions linked in the section below and following your GPS.
+In my experience, Google Maps does not know how to navigate to the trailhead, as it will constantly try to take you the wrong way through private roads while re-routing you, even when you’re on the correct road.

-Therefore, instead of simply putting in the Pēpēʻōpae directions into a GPS, drive to the start of the Department of Land and Natural Resources (DLNR) access road linked below.
+Therefore, instead of simply entering the Pēpēʻōpae Trailhead directions into a GPS, drive to the start of the Department of Land and Natural Resources (DLNR) access road linked below.

 Google Maps Directions: Maunahui-Makakupaʻia (Access Road)